Bob Jenkins, Software Developer

 I don't want to be a manager.
 I don't want to monitor other

 people.
-I like working with other developers, and listening to
+I like working with other developers and being helpful.

 - Work Experience